minprog/app-studio/40 Guided/35 Journal/content.md

 ## Make sure the interface stays up to date

 To make sure that the list view always displays the most up-to-date information from the database, we are going to update it every time we change something.
-Since we cannot edit items, this mostly applies to deleting items.
-Why do we not have to call this method when adding items in this case?
+Since we cannot edit items, this mostly applies to deleting and adding items.

 - In `MainActivity`, create a `private` method called `updateData()`.